-At Monash University, I supervise R&D projects of final year Software Engineering undergraduate students.
-In 2020, I supervised a team of 4 students, and they scored the highest in their course (included 100+ students from both Australian and Malaysian campuses).
-Currently, I am supervising 4 more students.
+Academia: At Monash University, I supervise R&D projects of final year Software Engineering undergraduate students.
+In 2020, I supervised a team of 5 students, and they scored the highest in their course (included 100+ students from both Australian and Malaysian campuses).
+In 2021 also I supervised another team of 4 students who also scored high marks in the course.

-At The University of Auckland, I worked as a Graduate Teaching Assistant and as a Research Assistant at the Department of Electrical, Computer, and Software Engineering, Faculty of Engineering.
+At The University of Auckland, I worked as a Graduate Teaching Assistant and Research Assistant at the Department of Electrical, Computer, and Software Engineering, Faculty of Engineering.

 - IEEE (Graduate Student Member)